joshua137k/MARGETOOL/README/EN/Comprehensive Guide.md

 ### 2. Practical Modeling: Building Graphs

-Now let’s apply the syntax to construct different types of models supported by MARGe.
+Now let’s apply the syntax to construct different types of models supported by RTA.

 #### 2.1 The Basics: Simple Reactive Graphs (RG)